Kiwibank waters down its credit card rewards

 Last month ASB said it had planned to downgrade its credit card rewards scheme, only to backtrack the following day after receiving customer feedback.

 "It's worth anyone with a rewards credit card taking a cold hard look at what their points are equating to in dollar value and considering whether it will continue to deliver value.
-While chasing points can be tempting, many rewards credit cards come with an annual fee and lofty interest rates if you miss a payment."
+While chasing points can be tempting, many rewards credit cards come with an annual fee and lofty interest rates if you miss a payment," she said.